The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 #5 autopom!: Best Claims Process

 Known for its great customer service yet a relative newcomer to the extended car warranty industry, autopom! is a solid choice for a used car warranty.
-This used car warranty company has high ratings from industry experts, including an A+ rating from the BBB, and regularly receives positive reviews from customers.
+The company has high ratings from industry experts, including an A+ rating from the BBB.
+It also has a 4.6-star rating from customers on the BBB.

 |autopom!
 Warranty Pros||autopom!
 Warranty Cons|